ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

+= 1.0.7.1 (5 January 2019) =

+* Improvement: AMP tab should always be shown and amp option should be disabled if amp is not activated. #87
+* Improvement: Notice box to ask for review in day interval should not be shown again, if users click no thanks button. #118
+* Bug Fixed: Warnings and Notices fixed

 = 1.0.7 (31 December 2018) =

 * New Feature: AudioObject schema type add to the schema type list #115